uptane/uptane-standard/uptane-standard.md

 The following topics will not be addressed in this document, as they represent threats outside the scope of Uptane:

 * Physical attacks, such as manual tampering with ECUs outside the vehicle.
 * Compromise of the supply chain (e.g., build system, version control system, packaging process).
-A number of strategies already (e.g., git signing, TPMs, in-toto) exist to address this problem.
+A number of strategies already (e.g., git signing, TPMs, in-toto {{IN-TOTO}}) exist to address this problem.
 Therefore, there is no need duplicate those techniques here.
 * Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs.

 ## Design Requirements